Shivani912/Embark/README.md

 It consists of a smart contract (transcriptVerification.sol) under the labWork/contracts folder and test code (contract_spec.js) under the labWork/test folder.

+# Design Pattern:

+The smart contract implements two design patterns as discussed in the class.

+    1. Verification pattern :
+        Address verification and data verification is implemented using modifiers.
+Address verification checks the owner and data verification checks the transcript hash.

+    2. Off-chain Data Storage Pattern:
+        Since transcripts cannot be stored on-chain due to the storage problem, actual transcripts are stored off-chain in database and only the transcript hashes are stored on-chain.
+Therefore to verify a transcript, you have to hash the transcript file that is in database and compare its authenticity with its hash that is on-chain.

 # Smart Contract:

 The contract consists of three functions: